jtonini/nomad/README.md

-# NOMADE
+# NØMADE

-**NOde MAnagement DEvice** — A lightweight HPC monitoring and predictive analytics tool.
+**NØde MAnagement DEvice** — A lightweight HPC monitoring and predictive analytics tool.

 > *"Travels light, adapts to its environment, and doesn't need permanent infrastructure."*